 Chokio - Donnelly is a very small town located in the state of Minnesota.
 With a population of 2,333 people and just one neighborhood, Chokio - Donnelly is the 295th largest community in Minnesota.
-Chokio - Donnelly has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Chokio - Donnelly has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Chokio - Donnelly is a blue-collar town, with 39.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Chokio - Donnelly is generally considered to be a blue-collar town.
+39.67% of the Chokio - Donnelly workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Chokio - Donnelly is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Chokio - Donnelly who work in management occupations (13.30%), farm management occupations (13.22%), and office and administrative support (9.26%).

 The overall crime rate in Chokio - Donnelly is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.